 The fun part: selecting your eliquid for your ecigarette

 Eliquid is added to the cartridge of your ecig kit, following the instructions from the manufacturer.
-You can purchase eliquid in varying nicotine strengths, and in differing blends.
+You can purchase eliquid in varying nicotine strengths, and in differing blends - you can even use our eliquid mixing calculator to work it out quickly and easily.
 The exciting part about it is all of the different flavours you can try - Vapemate manufactures all of our own eliquid in an ISO-certified lab right here in the UK, and we have an excellent reputation for providing tasty, high-quality eliquids.
 An introductory eliquid comes with your ecigarette starter kit as well.

 Eliquid contains four main components: